Project-OSRM/osrm-backend/docs/http.md

 - `destinations`: The destinations of the way.
 Will be `undefined` if there are no destinations.
 - `exits`: The exit numbers or names of the way.
 Will be `undefined` if there are no exit numbers or names.
 - `mode`: A string signifying the mode of transportation.
+- `classes`: An array of strings signifying the classes of the road as specified in the profile.
 - `maneuver`: A `StepManeuver` object representing the maneuver.
 - `intersections`: A list of `Intersection` objects that are passed along the segment, the very first belonging to the StepManeuver
 - `rotary_name`: The name for the rotary.
 Optionally included, if the step is a rotary and a rotary name is available.